CodeArcade/System-Irrelevant/Dialogue.md

 ### library

 "Did you know?
 The local library doesn't have a maximum book checkout limit and I am about to make them regret this.
 You need anything?"

+## Actually relevant Dialogue

+### Mr Bossman

+#### Intro to the Job

+1. "Hey there new guy, this is your boss speaking.
+I thought I'd give you a quick rundown on how your job actually works."
+2. "It's rather simple.
+You get documents, you sort them.
+Done deal."
+3. "First: this is a contract.
+You can read them if you want, but for now, just put them in the blue bin."
+4. "Next, this is a paycheck.
+It's just a regular paycheck.
+It's got a date, it's got the amount, the department and a date.
+You can also just toss it into the blue bin."
+5. "This is an application.
+It's from the people that will replace you one day.
+HAHAHA just kidding.
+Just put them in the red bin."
+6. "Now, this is just a regular letter.
+Nothing special about it.
+Just put them in the green bin."
+7. "Now this... this is classified.
+Don't open it.
+Just throw it in the trash!
+I mean...
+I can't stop you from opening it as you throw it away anyways...
+Well just don't!"
+8. "Alright, that's about everything.
+If there are any new rules, people will call you to inform you about it.
+So don't hang up on them all willy nilly.
+And now go to work!"